variocube/image/README.md

  - https://salsa.debian.org/raspi-team/image-specs/-/tree/master
  - https://github.com/onlinegroupat/variocube_os_image

 Bootstrapping, especially cross-arch with qemu, heavily depends on the Kernel and qemu version.
-Therefore, it's best to build the image in virtual machine running the target system version (for now: bullseye).
+It is required to run this on a fairly recent version of a Debian-based distribution:
+ - In a virtual machine with the Vagrant setup included in this repo (see [vagrant_build.sh](vagrant_build.sh) and [Vagrantfile](Vagrantfile)) using Debian Bullseye
+ - On GitHub using the new `ubuntu-22.04` image (see [release workflow](.github/workflows/release.yml))

 TODO:
  - boot graphics (grub, plymouth, transition to X)
- - build on Github

 ## initramfs